Library of Alexandria: School of Theon and Hypatia

 Theophilus, the bishop involved in the destruction of the Serapeum, tolerated Hypatia's school and even encouraged two of her students to become bishops in territory under his authority.
 Hypatia was extremely popular with the people of Alexandria and exerted profound political influence.
 Theophilus respected Alexandria's political structures and raised no objection to the close ties Hypatia established with Roman prefects.
-Hypatia was later implicated in a political feud between Orestes, the Roman prefect of Alexandria, and Cyril of Alexandria, Theophilus' successor as bishop.
-Rumors spread accusing her of preventing Orestes from reconciling with Cyril and, in March of 415 AD, she was murdered by a mob of Christians, led by a lector named Peter.
-She had no successor and her school collapsed after her death.
+Hypatia was later implicated in a political feud between Orestes, the Roman prefect of Alexandria, and Cyril of Alexandria, Theophilus's successor as bishop.
+Rumors spread accusing her of preventing Orestes from reconciling with Cyril, and, in March of 415 AD, she was murdered by a mob of Christians, led by a lector named Peter.
+She had no successor, and her school collapsed after her death.

 Later schools and libraries in Alexandria

 Nonetheless, Hypatia was not the last pagan in Alexandria, nor was she the last Neoplatonist philosopher.
 Neoplatonism and paganism both survived in Alexandria and throughout the eastern Mediterranean for centuries after her death.
-British Egyptologist Charlotte Booth notes that many new academic lecture halls were built in Alexandria at Kom el-Dikka shortly after Hypatia's death, indicating that philosophy was clearly still taught in Alexandrian schools.
-The late fifth-century writers Zacharias Scholasticus and Aeneas of Gaza both speak of the "Mouseion" as occupying some kind of a physical space.
+British Egyptologist Charlotte Booth notes that many new academic lecture halls were built in Alexandria at Kom El Deka shortly after Hypatia's death, indicating that philosophy was clearly still taught in Alexandrian schools.
+The late-fifth-century writers Zacharias Scholasticus and Aeneas of Gaza both speak of the "Mouseion" as occupying some kind of physical space.
 Archaeologists have identified lecture halls dating to around this time period, located near, but not on, the site of the Ptolemaic Mouseion, which may be the "Mouseion" to which these writers refer.